masoodaqaim/web_scraper_and_crawler/README.md

-# Two types of web crawlers to learn from
+# Two types of web crawler/scraper

+### In this repo, I've developed two web scrapers to pull data from Craigslist on motorcycles